 From there, click Import Guest List:

 Browse your computer to find the file that you want to upload.
-Or, if your file is on Google Drive or Dropbox, you can connect to those accounts and find your file.

 That’s it!
 All the guests on your spreadsheet have been added to your guest list, and grouped as parties.
 You’re ready to send Save the Dates and Invitations.